Hairy Beard Tongue flowers

 A lovely variety that mounds medium green foliage; deep purple fuzzy stems uphold glorious lavender blooms with white throats and tips that are great for visual impact; plants are vigorous and very drought tolerant

 Hairy Beard Tongue has masses of beautiful racemes of lavender tubular flowers with purple throats and white tips rising above the foliage in early summer, which are most effective when planted in groupings.
 Its narrow leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems can be quite attractive.

 Hairy Beard Tongue is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.

 Hairy Beard Tongue is recommended for the following landscape applications;

 - Mass Planting

 - Rock/Alpine Gardens